Tubitv/TubiPlayer/README.md

 ## Dependency Management
-In order to provide highly customized code base, we have leveraged [Dagger's](https://github.com/google/dagger) dependency management framework to better manage dependencies for your own business logic.(If you are not familiar with using dagger, please take sometime to learn it, because it is a very good tool to reduce complexity, testing, and other software development merits)
+In order to provide a highly customized code base, we have leveraged [Dagger's](https://github.com/google/dagger) dependency management framework to better manage dependencies for your own business logic.(We recommend having a decent understanding of how Dagger works before making changes to our code)
-In general, your business requirement may require different logic of showing video ads at different positions, and different types of ads, and so forth.
-The idea behind Tubiplayer's dependency management is that we provide the basic classes and functionality to implement playback experience, and if you have different logic, you just override that particular class or functionality without the need to thoroughly understand the whole code base.
+Our goal is to provide flexibility.
+Let's say your business requires the use of multiple ads of different types, playing at different positions.
+TubiPlayer's dependency management provides the basic classes and functionality to implement a playback experience.
+You can choose to use the default behavior by using the module out of box, but if you need to change how the player is implemented to suit your particular needs, you only need to override the classes or functions relevant to your project's requirements.
+This way you can use setup and use TubiPlayer quickly and easily without needing to thoroughly understand the entire code base.
 As the result, you are able to easily and quickly use TubiPlayer without invest much time upfront.

-Nearly every business related dependencies are managed by [PlayerModuleDefault](./lib/src/main/java/com/tubitv/media/di/PlayerModuleDefault.java), where all the dependencies are being instantiated and being injected into [DoubleViewTubiPlayerActivity](./lib/src/main/java/com/tubitv/media/activities/DoubleViewTubiPlayerActivity.java)
+Nearly every business related dependency is managed by [PlayerModuleDefault](./lib/src/main/java/com/tubitv/media/di/PlayerModuleDefault.java), with each dependency being instantiated and being injected into [DoubleViewTubiPlayerActivity](./lib/src/main/java/com/tubitv/media/activities/DoubleViewTubiPlayerActivity.java)
-You can choose to use the default behavior by using the module out of box, but if you have customized business logic, you can directly change the dependencies in ***PlayerModuleDefault*** for customization
+You can choose to use the default behavior by using the module out of box, but if you have customized business logic, you can directly change the dependencies in [PlayerModuleDefault](./lib/src/main/java/com/tubitv/media/di/PlayerModuleDefault.java).

 ## How to use
-Different application often requires different sets of rules and logic to satisfy business requirements, as the result, Tubiplayer was build to provide high degree of customization.
-However, highly customized code if not managed well can quickly turn into nightmare.
-Therefore, Tubiplayer leverages a third party Dependency Injection framework:[Dagger](https://github.com/google/dagger) to provide the best of both worlds.(If you are not familiar with using dagger, please take sometime to learn it, because it is a very good tool to reduce complexity, testing, and other software development merits)
+Different applications often require different sets of rules and logic to satisfy business requirements.
+As the result, Tubiplayer was built to provide high degree of customization.
+However, highly customizable code, if not managed well, can quickly turn into nightmare.
+Therefore, Tubiplayer leverages the third party Dependency Injection framework,[Dagger](https://github.com/google/dagger) to provide the best of both worlds.

 ### Different use cases:
-1. If you just simply want to play a video without any interruption, you can just use ***DoubleViewTubiPlayerActivity*** out of box, then the code start a self contained activity to handle your playback experience
+1. If you just simply want to play a video without any forms of interruption, you can just use ***DoubleViewTubiPlayerActivity*** out of box.
+The code start a self contained activity to handle your playback experience
 ```java
       String subs = "http://put_your_own_subtitle.srt";
                  String artwork = "http://www.put_your_own_art_work.png";